pietrushnic/old_blog/source/_posts/2012-02-19-improve-productivity-by-tracking-work.markdown

+---
+layout: post
---- layout: post title: "Improve productivity by tracking work environment with git - preparation" date: 2012-02-19T21:12:00+01:00 categories: - productivity - linux ---
+title: "Improve productivity by tracking work environment with git - preparation"
+date: 2012-02-19T21:12:00+01:00
+comments: true
+categories: [productivity, linux]
+---

 Below is first post from series in which I want to describe my experience gained in attempt to enhance my productivity by using git to control the contents of some files in my home directory.
 The first step to improve the productivity is good organization of working environment.
 It happens very often that I work on multiple machines both physical and virtual.
 Therefore I need a good mechanism to share knowledge, experience, code, configuration and many other things.
 Configuration described below is only an example that actually fits my way of working.
 First of all simple concept of directory structure is needed.
 Let's start with: